hssdiv/zustand-loading-middleware/README.md

     {
       whitelist: ['fetchBears'], // if specified "loading" will only be set to true inside those function-names (blacklist will be ignored)
       blacklist: ['removeAllBears', 'setLoading'], // if specified it won't apply set({ loading: ... }) to functions in a list.
 By default blacklist contains 'setLoading'
-      // loadingVarName: 'isFetching' // here you can change default name for boolean flag that will get updated by middleware from 'loading' (default) to 'isFetching' (in this case)
+      // loadingVarName: 'isFetching' // by providing "loadingVarName" you can change default name for boolean flag that will get updated by middleware from "loading" (default) to "isFetching" (in this case)
     },
     )
 )